rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

   #. include params
   #. extra vars (for example, ``-e "user=my_user")(always win precedence)

-Basically, anything that goes into "role defaults" (the defaults folder inside the role) is the most malleable and easily overridden.
+With a few exceptions, Ansible gives higher precedence to variables that were defined more recently, more actively, and with more explicit scope.
+Variables in the the defaults folder inside a role are easily overridden.
 Anything in the vars directory of the role overrides previous versions of that variable in namespace.
-The idea here to follow is that the more explicit you get in scope, the more precedence it takes with command line ``-e`` extra vars always winning.
-Host and/or inventory variables can win over role defaults, but not over explicit includes like the vars directory or an ``include_vars`` task.
+Host and/or inventory variables override role defaults, but do not override explicit includes like the vars directory or an ``include_vars`` task.

+Ansible merges different variables set in inventory so more specific settings override more generic settings.
+For example, ``ansible_ssh_user`` specified as a group_var has a higher precedence than ``ansible_user`` specified as a host_var.
+See :ref:`how_we_merge` for details on the precedence of variables set in inventory.

 .. rubric:: Footnotes